giaever-online-iot/zwave-js-ui/README.md

 **Note:** None of these connections are necessary to run the app, so you can disconnect them as you like, but please note that it might change the experience within the software.

+# Issues
+If your issue is with
+- the UI, report them with [Zwave JS UI](https://github.com/zwave-js/zwave-js-ui/issues)
+- the driver, report them with the driver [Zwave JS](https://github.com/zwave-js/node-zwave-js/issues).

+Make sure you have set the log level to `DEBUG` for the respective unit and that you are logging to file, and attach it with your issue.
+## Issues with the snap package
+Report it with the [github repository](https://github.com/giaever-online-iot/zwave-js-ui/issues).